daningalla/cli-args/README.md

 ### Model binding

-An application can aggregate scalar argument values into a model by using an implementation of `ModelBinder<T>`.
+An application can aggregate argument values into an application model by using an implementation of `ModelBinder<T>`.
 The following example demonstrates this:

 ```csharp
 // Models